suyash-mankar/stopwatch/README.md

 - On click of reset, stop the watch (if already started) and timer will be set to 0

+● Toggle theme

+- Toggle between dark and light theme using the toggle theme switch

 ## Screenshots

 ### Light Mode